 Here you will find some guidance and tools to promote your practice.

 Here you will find all the information and documents regarding the Committee.

 Registered members are graduates from both accredited and non-accredited courses in Ireland who have entered the ISH Registration programme and successfully completed it.
 It is a simple next step ISH Registration Programme.

 Non-accredited graduates have to undergo a separate Registration process – also set down by the ISH.
-Details of the process can be found on the Eligibility for Registration with the ISH PDF.
+Details of the process can be found on the Eligibility for membership 2023.

 The Registration process is also open to candidates from outside the country who have the relevant graduate qualifications.
 These applicants have to undergo a separate Registration process – also set down by the ISH.
-Details of the process can be found on the Eligibility for Registration with the ISH PDF.
+Details of the process can be found on the Eligibility for membership 2023.

 Only Registered ISH practitioners are listed on our website.
 They carry the letters IS Hom after their names.